-- 5 Can infants in the first year of life attribute false beliefs to agents?
-At what age does SS2 - 6 become operational? - 7 Do infants and toddlers from different countries consistently succeed at spontaneous-response - 8 false-belief tasks, just as they consistently fail at elicited-response false-belief tasks? - 9 Do autistic toddlers have difficulties with spontaneous-response false-belief tasks, just as they - 10 have difficulties with elicited-response false-belief tasks? - In VOE tasks, 2.5-year-olds attribute to agents false beliefs about objects' location or contents - 12 [66].
-Since toddlers have richer linguistic and behavioral abilities than infants, what other - spontaneous-response false-belief tasks can be developed that take advantage of these abilities? - Finally, is the response account correct?
-Ongoing experiments are testing various predictions - 15 from the account.
-For example, one prediction is that toddlers should succeed at a VOE task in - which they observe an adult "participant" receive a Sally-Ann task (i.e. they should look longer - when the "participant" mistakenly points to the toy's current location, rather than to its original - location).
-Another prediction involves a low-inhibition Sally-Ann task (Ann takes the marble - 19 away, instead of moving it to the other location).
-Although response-inhibition demands are - substantially reduced in this task (since children do not know the marble's current location), - performance is still at chance [2,7], presumably because of response-selection demands.
-The - response account predicts that toddlers might succeed at the task if given practice trials designed - 23 to decrease these response-selection demands.
+- Can infants in the first year of life attribute false beliefs to agents?
+At what age does SS2 become operational? - Do infants and toddlers from different countries consistently succeed at spontaneous-response false-belief tasks, just as they consistently fail at elicited-response false-belief tasks? - Do autistic toddlers have difficulties with spontaneous-response false-belief tasks, just as they have difficulties with elicited-response false-belief tasks? - In VOE tasks, 2.5-year-olds attribute to agents false beliefs about objects' location or contents [67].
+Because toddlers have richer linguistic and behavioral abilities than infants, what other spontaneous-response false-belief tasks can be developed that take advantage of these abilities? - Finally, is the response account correct?
+Ongoing experiments are testing various predictions from the account.
+For example, one prediction is that toddlers should succeed at a VOE task in which they observe an adult 'participant' receive a Sally-Ann task (i.e. they should look longer when the 'participant' mistakenly points to the toy's current location, rather than to its original location).
+Another prediction involves a low-inhibition Sally-Ann task (Ann takes the marble away, instead of moving it to the other location).
+Although response-inhibition demands are substantially reduced in this task (because children do not know the marble's current location), performance is still at chance [2,7], presumably because of response-selection demands.
+The response account predicts that toddlers might succeed at the task if given practice trials designed to decrease these response-selection demands.